otaruMendez/python-jenkins/README.md

 # python-jenkins

-Install Java on your computer
+- Install Java on your computer

-Install Jenkins: follow the instructions (here)[https://jenkins.io/download/]
+- Install Jenkins: follow the instructions (here)[https://jenkins.io/download/]

+- Install python3

-Install the imported packages if you dont have them already in your python environment: sqlite3, python-jenkins.
+- Install the imported packages if you dont have them already in your python environment: sqlite3, python-jenkins.

-After installation, enter username and password in the python script.
+- After installation, enter username and password in the python script.

+- Run the python script with python3.